Golden Rule not Golden Ratio

 All organizations rely on division of labor to optimize resources for survival or the greater good of societies.
 In human organizations, roles are usually allocated from the top by leaders, engineers, or other traditional gurus.
-Could decentralized information be the key to flexible organizations cheaper to operate?
-Are social media, which offers instantaneous information sharing, a step towards the ultimate disruption and transformation of our society?
+Are societies with decentralized governement cheaper to operate?
+Are social media and distributed technology, like blockchain which offers instantaneous information sharing, a step towards the ultimate disruption and transformation of our society?
 How should individuals decide what to do to succeed in our fast changing world?
 Well, clues to start answering these questions emerge from the study of social insects like ants.

 10,000 years ago, humans gave up their life as hunter-gatherers to become farmers.
-For the Attini ants from South America, this critical agricultural revolution took place at the end of the dinosaur age, some 65 million years ago, when they began farming fungus “to produce edible proteins, lipids [fats] and carbohydrates through decomposition.”
+For the Attini ants from South America, this critical agricultural revolution took place at the end of the dinosaur age, some 65 million years ago, when they became the first farmers, farming fungus “to produce edible proteins, lipids [fats] and carbohydrates through decomposition.”
 In both cases, converting to farming was not immediately successful.
-It required further evolutions on two fronts: technology and organization, state a research in Nature Communications.
+It required further evolution on two fronts: technology and organization, state a research in Nature Communications.

 For the ants, the technological success was the domestication of fungus species that were metabolically more efficient to digest and immune from gene exchange with the wild.
 In parallel, ants developed “complex societies with industrial-scale farming,” able to react quickly to environmental changes (e.g. availability of fresh leaves or other organic material, the fuel to grow fungus) and resist to adverse events (e.g. wars).

-In contrast, the key to flexible organizations is decentralization, with individual members monitoring the colony welfare and switching task upon the occurrence of certain stimuli such as nest temperature or chemical secretion (pheromone).
-Some systems are based on local need, i.e. inactive ant workers (the "Lazy Ants," just the opposite of the Aesop La Fontaine fables) wander and engage in tasks only when stumbling upon the stimuli.
+In contrast, the key to adaptability is decentralized government, with individual members monitoring the ant welfare system and switching task upon the occurrence of certain stimuli such as nest temperature or chemical secretion (pheromone).
+Some systems are based on local need, i.e. inactive ant workers (the "Lazy Ants") wander and engage in tasks only when stumbling upon the stimuli.
 In other systems, each worker is subject to the same stimuli but act differently based on their respective response thresholds.
 Such threshold can be set genetically or during larva development, possibly changing with age.
-The key to flexible organizations is to produce, gather and interpret information without incurring prohibitive costs, measured by the time and energy (i.e. food in the case of ants) consumed by the workers.
+The key to flexible organizations is to produce, gather and interpret information without incurring prohibitive costs, measured by time and energy (i.e. food in the case of ants) consumed by the workers.

-Many industries are embracing today the challenge of managing decentralized infomation enabled by social network technology.
+Many industries are embracing today the challenge of managing decentralized information enabled by social network and distributed technology.
 Collecting information from smartphones, social media or other data mining can be the key to flexible organizations and help predict future events or solve optimization problems.
-It can be as simple as reducing congestion in airports, like at Narita Airport near Tokyo.
-Not prepared for days of need, immigration counters were insufficient to absorb the increase in foreign visitors, resulting in long waiting times.
-Continuous decentralized information sharing about the number of non-Japanese passengers en route for Narita was introduced in January 2015 between airlines, airport operator and the Ministry of Justice.
+It can be as simple as reducing congestion in airports, like at Narita Airport near Tokyo, where immigration counters were insufficient to absorb the increase in foreign visitors, resulting in long waiting times.
+Continuous information sharing about the number of non-Japanese passengers en route for Narita was introduced in January 2015 between airlines, airport operator and the Ministry of Justice.
 This allowed operational flexibility and bottom-up decision-making regarding the number of counter to open upon passenger arrival, cutting wait times in half.

-Another original application reported by Science Advances is the detection of large earthquakes via the GPS included in smartphones and prepare for days of need.
-If a sufficient number of phones located in the same sector reports at the same time a same displacement of at least 5 centimeters in the same direction, this would indicate the occurrence of an earthquake of magnitude 7.
+Another original application reported by Science Advances is the detection of large earthquakes via the GPS included in smartphones.
+If a sufficient number of phones in the same area reports at the same time the same displacement of at least 5 centimeters in the same direction, this would indicate the occurrence of an earthquake of magnitude 7.
 Per simulation performed in California, less than 5,000 phones would be needed to detect such seismic wave in just 5 seconds, quickly enough to launch an alert to nearby large cities and deploy protective measures.

-Of course, the increased usage of decentralized information technologies to optimize and automate tasks in human organizations or societies add to the fear of job reduction and social injustice.
-Looking again at social insects where 50 to 70% of workers are inactive (the "Lazy Ants") provides surprising perspectives.
-Keeping a spare number of lazy ants may save energy while remaining ready for peak workload, including war or new colony settlements.
+Of course, the increased usage of information sharing technologies to optimize and automate tasks in human organizations or societies add to the fear of job reduction and social injustice ("will robots take my jobs?").
+Looking again at social insects where 50 to 70% of workers are inactive provides surprising perspectives.
+Keeping a spare number of inactive ants may save energy while remaining ready for peak workload, including war or new colony settlements.
 The key to flexible organizations may depend on the right balance of response threshold in ants to stimuli created by the conditions surrounding the social insect colonies.

-If human societies continue to emulate ant organizations millions-of-years later like they did when adopting farming, the next challenge to prevent social injustice created by new technologies while gaining further efficiency and improve sustainability will be the establishment of a new social contract.
-One that will provide a welfare systems to support inactive workers (i.e. the "Lazy Ants") in exchange for call of duty upon the occurrence of common purposes.
-Hopefully such calls will not be for wars, but for more peaceful endeavors like opening human settlements on Mars or in a galaxy far, far away....
+If human societies continue to emulate ant organizations millions-of-years later like they did when adopting farming, the next challenge to prevent social injustice created by new information sharing technologies while gaining further efficiency and improve sustainability will be the establishment of a new social contract.
+One similar to the ant welfare system that supports inactive workers in exchange for call of duty upon the occurrence of common purposes.
+Hopefully such calls will not be for wars, but for more peaceful endeavors like opening human settlements on Mars or in a galaxy far, far away...

 All visuals were selected, edited, animated and colored by SpareTag.com to form the following sequences for our original 90-second video: